 You should not use Actoplus Met if you are allergic to metformin or pioglitazone, or if you have:

 active bladder cancer; or

-eye problems caused by diabetes; or
+eye problems caused by diabetes;

 if you are 80 years or older.

 This medication may increase your risk of developing bladder cancer.
 Talk with your doctor about your specific risk.

 You may develop lactic acidosis, a dangerous build-up of lactic acid in your blood.
 This may be more likely if you have other medical conditions, a severe infection, chronic alcoholism, or if you are 65 or older.
 Ask your doctor about your risk.

 Actoplus Met may increase your risk of serious heart problems, but not treating your diabetes can also damage your heart and other organs.
 Talk to your doctor about the risks and benefits of this medicine.

 Follow your doctor's instructions about using this medicine if you are pregnant or you become pregnant.
 Controlling diabetes is very important during pregnancy, and having high blood sugar may cause complications in both the mother and the baby.